mohmahkho/competitive-programming/src/tools/README.md

-Here are some tools to help you implement solutions easier!
+These are not algorithms.
+These are functions, classes, etc. that help you write your solutions easier.